josteink/web-privacy-reddit/README.md

 node index.js
 ````

-After that, the application should be available at
+After that, the application should be running in a unconfigured
+state.
+To complete the configuration-process, the application will
+tell you to visit a web-page:
 [http://localhost:8000/](http://localhost:8000/).

 Go there with a browser and follow the instructions.

+Once configured, the application will start.
+Next time you start it,
+the authentication-data will be restored from disk and the
+configuration interface will not be started nor needed.

 **Note:** Port can be changed in `config.json`, if already occupied by
 other software.
 Make sure to update your application-registration accordingly.